DJaeger/files_external_dropbox/README.md

 # files_external_dropbox
 Flysystem based dropbox backend for Nextcloud

-Requires Nextcloud 12.0 or later
+Requires Nextcloud 12.0 to 13.0

 ## Steps For Installation:
 - Enable the files_external app with `occ app:enable files_external` if not enabled yet.